 The Isle of Wight's surf school is based in Sandown, although it does also hold lessons at Compton Bay.

 I had a surf lesson in Sandown and the surf was ideal for my appalling efforts at standing up on a board.
-Sandown doesn't have the same unspoilt charm of Compton Bay, but it does have its plus points.
+Sandown doesn't have the same unspoilt charm of Compton Bay, but it does have better facilities.

 The Isle of Wight's surf school is based in Sandown, although it does also hold lessons at Compton Bay.

 I had a surf lesson in Sandown and the surf was ideal for my appalling efforts at standing up on a board.
-Sandown doesn't have the same unspoilt charm of Compton Bay, but it does have its plus points.
+Sandown doesn't have the same unspoilt charm of Compton Bay, but it does have better facilities.

 Best Isle of Wight Beach for Stand Up Paddleboarding